offtopia/eunomia/README.md

 `python eunomia`
 Remember that the bot only logs to stdout/stderr.
 I would recommend logging the bot's output to a file, as well as stdout:
 `python eunomia 2>&1 | tee eunomia_log.txt`

+## Documentation
+Documentation is automatically generated from docstrings with Sphinx.
+To view documentation, point a browser at `file://clone_location/docs/_build/html/index.html`